sightseeing

 Loop Line Stops

-Toyama Station, Shintomi-cho, Prefectural Office, Marunouchi, International Conference Center, Ote Mall, Grand Plaza, Nakamachi (Nishimachi Kita), Aramachi, Sakurabashi, Chitetsu Building, Dentetsu Toyama Station, Esta
+Toyama Station, Shintomicho, Prefectural Office, Marunouchi, International Conference Center, Ote Mall, Grand Plaza, Nakamachi/Nishimachi Kita, Aramachi, Sakurabashi, Denki Building, Chitetu Building, Dentetsu Toyama Station/Esta

 Toyama University front view